jeffcwj/openmw-cn-android/docs/source/reference/modding/animation-blending.rst

 ------------------------------

 ``from`` and ``to`` are rules that will attempt to match animation names; they usually look like ``animationGroupName:keyName`` where ``keyName`` is essentially the name of a specific action within the animation group.
 Examples: ``"weapononehanded: chop start"``, ``"idle1h"``, ``"jump: start"`` e.t.c.

 .. note::

     "keyName" is not always present and if omitted; the rule will match any "keyName".

-    The different animation names the game uses can be inspected by opening .kf animation files in Blender.
+    The different animation names the game uses can be inspected by opening ".kf" animation files in Blender.

 Both ``animationGroupName`` and ``keyName`` support wildcard characters either at the beginning, the end of the name, or instead of the name:
 - ``"*"`` will match any name.
 - ``"*idle:sta*"`` will match an animationGroupName ending with ``idle`` and a keyName starting with ``sta``.
 - ``"weapon*handed: chop*attack"`` will not work since we don't support wildcards in the middle.